Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 Absolutely.
 Using current events, case studies, and government schemes strengthens your arguments and demonstrates awareness.

-11. Should I write in first-person or third-person perspective?
+11. Should I write in the first person or third person?

 UPSC essays are generally written in the third person for objectivity.
 However, for anecdotal introductions or personal insights, first-person can be used sparingly.

-12. How do I balance philosophical and factual topics?
+12. How do I approach philosophical vs. factual essay topics?

 For philosophical essays: